Yufan-Du/Yufan-Du.github.io/content/project/FPGA-Based Snake Game Design/index.md

 #slides: example
 ---

-This project integrates FPGA Design, Computer Vision, Computer Graphics, Human-Computer Interaction (HCI), and HDL (Hardware Description Language) Coding.
+This project integrates FPGA Design, Computer Vision, Computer Graphics, Human-Computer Interaction (HCI), and Hardware Description Language (HDL) Coding.
 I innovated a novel control mechanism for the classic Snake game, utilizing camera-based detection of player hand movements to enable real-time control of the game character.
 This unique approach goes beyond conventional button or 2-D touchscreen inputs that limit the freedom of users, providing a more immersive and interactive gaming experience and allowing players to interact in a more natural and intuitive manner
 Additionally, the project's focus on hardware-centric design offers valuable insights for the development of Internet of Things (IoT) edge devices, highlighting its broader application potential.